Posts Tagged: whats in it for me

 The same applies to your prospects.

-And that’s why the old Acronym W.I.F.M (What’s in it for me) is a great way for your copy to enter the conversation of your prospects mind.
+And that’s why the old Acronym W.I.F.M (What’s in it for me) is an excellent way for your copy to enter the conversation of your prospects mind.

 Talk to you soon!